NNTmux/newznab-tmux/README.md

 Support is given on irc.synirc.net #tmux channel.

 I started adapting some of more interesting scripts from nZEDb, but they require tempering with newznab database, so use them at your own risk.
 Any update to nn+ db could render them useless.
 Scripts require PHP version > 5.3.10 and Python 2.7x or newer.
-There is a test folder in main tmux folder.
+There is a lib folder in main tmux folder.
 In that folder you will find two folders, /DB/ and /copy_this/. if you are setting up tmux for the first time, import db.sql using cli (mysql -u {┤your username} -p newznab < db.sql).

-1. Copy files from /test/copy_this/ folder into your newznab installation /www folder.
+1. Copy files from /lib/copy_this/ folder into your newznab installation /www folder.
 You can now edit tmux settings in newznab admin area.
 This is available in default template for now.

 2. Most of the scripts are now threaded, they need python installed.
 Install instructions are in threaded_scripts_readme.txt